-Through four migrations, 25 of the banks in the Eika Alliance had converted their core banking system from SDC to Tietoevry at 30 April 2023.
-The transition to the new core banking system is intended to strengthen the banks for ever-faster technological advances, and will reduce the cost of basic banking technology when all the Eika banks are gathered on a new platform during the autumn.
+Through seven migrations, all the banks in the Eika Alliance converted their core banking system from SDC to Tietoevry between May 2022 and October 2023.
+The transition to the new core banking platform will strengthen the banks in the face of ever-faster technological advances, and reduce the cost of basic banking technology now that all the Eika banks are assembled on a new platform.
 Work has begun to realise cost savings and exploit new opportunities for developing ever more competitive solutions together with the alliance's partners.